playhubstudio/public-api/docs/v1.1/general/authentication.md

 The whole request payload should be signed, in case of `GET` requests, the payload is virtual - we use query parameters to construct the JSON
 and use this JSON for signing.
 Please take a look at the following examples.

+Before signing your JSON request should be in a compact form and sorted by keys.
+It's called canonical JSON.

 **Sign example in Go:**
 ```go
 func Sign(payload, token string) string {